 SIREN MOUNTING: Find a location in the engine compartment away from the extreme heat of the engine and manifold.
 A suitable location will offer a firm mounting surface, will also allow sound dispersion out of the engine compartment, and not be accessible to a thief.
 The siren must be pointed downward to avoid moisture getting inside it and to enhance sound dispersal.
-See pages 4-5 for more siren mounting information.
+Pages 4-5 have more detailed information on the routing of wires and mounting the siren.

-BLACK WIRE LOOP ON SIREN: Cut the short Black wire loop on the siren for louder confirmation chirps.
+BLACK WIRE LOOP ON SIREN: Cutting the short Black wire loop on the siren will produce louder confirmation chirps.
+If the Black wire loop is cut, insulate the ends of the wires with cap terminals or electrical tape.